-The research agenda of the Aboriginal Healing Foundation focuses on applied or strategic research that contributes to the design, implementation, effectiveness or evaluation of community-level healing projects.
+The research agenda and publication strategy of the Aboriginal Healing Foundation has focused on applied or strategic research that contributes to the design, implementation, effectiveness or evaluation of community-level healing projects.
+We have also produced a range of legacy publications to foster greater awareness, dialogue and reconciliation in Canada.
+Our intention and expectation is that these publications will have a life well beyond the Aboriginal Healing Foundation and will therefore contribute to the continuing work of healing and reconciliation.